rhanmiano/iLista/README.md

 # iLista - A Basic AngularJS-Slim CRUD App
 iLista is a basic Customer Listing App where user can add, update, delete, and retrieve customers.
-Built with [Slim framework](https://www.slimframework.com/) for serving API routes and handling backend calls and [AngularJS](https://angularjs.org/) for the frontend.
+Built with [Slim framework](https://www.slimframework.com/) for serving API routes and [AngularJS](https://angularjs.org/) for the frontend and handling backend calls.

 ## Objectives